pgRouting/pgrouting/doc/contraction/contraction-family.rst

         v -> z;
     }

-There are no incomming edges and has at least one outgoing edge.
+There are no incoming edges and has at least one outgoing edge.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 - The green nodes are `dead end`_ nodes